WILLIAM E. ZIMSKY

 Licensed in California, Colorado, Louisiana, Montana and New Mexico

 Bill and Lon Abadie represented an operating company in an access dispute with a private landowner in a case that established the principle in Colorado that an oil and gas lessee has standing to maintain a prescriptive easement claim against a surface owner.
 Bill prevailed in a case of first impression before the Colorado Supreme Court that established that the Colorado Constitution recognizes partial regulatory takings.
 He has also successfully prosecuted several civil rights cases, including a case that established the rule in the Tenth Circuit that excessive force may occur even when a victim does not suffer any physical contact or injury (unnecessarily deploying a SWAT team and, among other things, pointing a gun at a young child).
 In an important campaign finance case, Bill successfully argued before the Tenth Circuit that Colorado’s campaign finance laws violated the right of equal protection under the laws of supporters of independent and minor party candidates forcing the General Assembly to amend Colorado’s campaign finance law.
-In addition, Bill has been appointed class counsel in several cases, including a products liability case that resulted in a settlement of more than $300 Million awarded to homeowners who installed a defective radiant heating hose manufactured by The Goodyear Tire & Rubber Company.
-Bill began his legal career practicing communications law before the Federal Communications Commission.
+In addition, Bill has been appointed class counsel in several class action cases, including a products liability case that resulted in a settlement of more than $300 Million awarded to homeowners who installed a defective radiant heating hose manufactured by The Goodyear Tire & Rubber Company.
+Bill spent the first ten years of his legal career focused primarily on practicing communications law before the Federal Communications Commission.

 Bill is a native of Pittsburgh, Pennsylvania and a graduate of the University of Pittsburgh (1979) and Tulane Law School (1983).